mklabs/twmods/readme.md

 # Starting positions

 Taurox, starts in the heart of Talabecland's great forest.
-The early game will consist around fighting the faction of Talabecland, followed by all the remaining Empire factions.
+The early game will focus on fighting the faction of Talabecland, followed by all the remaining Empire factions.
 It should feel somewhat similar to Morghur while still feeling fresh and unique (more so if I manage to implement the scenario and quest battles I have in mind).